jddixon/magicsack/ghpDoc/index.md

 index from the user-assigned key to the encrypted document is stored locally.
 The encrypted documents may be stored locally or on one or more cooperating servers or on a cloud service or any combination of the three.
-The index is always AES-encrypted before being stored.
+The index is always digitally signed and AES-encrypted before being stored.

 The system generates two 2048-bit RSA keypairs.
 One of these, **skPriv**, is used